gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Jaromir drew his sword and placed its point against the bosun's throat.
 "We are not animals," he said without preamble as the bosun's words ended in an indrawn hiss.
-"None of us---*none* of us---will ever do to you what people like you have done to the Hett for hundreds of years.
+"None of us—*none* of us—will ever do to you what people like you have done to the Hett for hundreds of years.
 It would be an insult to everything we believe."